-It’s worth getting good-quality, well-marbled meat from the butcher’s shop for this dish.
+It’s worth getting good-quality, well-marbled meat from the butcher’s shop for this beef bourguignon recipe.
 The supermarket meat is often too lean and will become dry rather than succulent during the long cooking.
 Serve with creamy mashed potatoes and some green vegetables, or even a crisp side salad with a mustardy dressing.

 - 1.6kg/3lb 8oz good-quality braising steak (chuck steak)